Robber language generator

 // sentence = "Mominon momenoninongog"

 Between examples 3 and 4, I think 3 is nicest because it's easier to understand at a glance.
+Example 4 is in practice the same solution as example 2, just packaged more cleverly — and the extra cleverness doesn't really buy us anything.
 So I'll continue from example 3.

 But how do we handle rule 1?
 The rule says "x" should be replaced with "ks".
-Easiest is to do that replacement before the rest of the translation:
+Easiest is to do that replacement before the rest of the translation.
+We'll switch to "Xylofoner är fina" ("Xylophones are nice") as input to exercise that rule:

 Example 5const consonants = "bcdfghjklmnpqrstvwxz"